kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/evidence/governed-evolution/README.md

 - [`source-identity.md`](../../evidence/governed-evolution/source-identity.md) for the canonical bounded source identity;
 - [`trust-anchor.md`](../../evidence/governed-evolution/trust-anchor.md) for the public verification trust anchor and its role;
 - [`governance-view.md`](../../evidence/governed-evolution/governance-view.md) for the sealed governance-view identity and NBB correspondence;
-- [`residuals.md`](../../evidence/governed-evolution/residuals.md) for the eight residuals and seven non-promotions; and
+- [`residuals.md`](../../evidence/governed-evolution/residuals.md) for the eight residuals and seven non-promotions;
-- [`step12-final-seal.md`](../../evidence/governed-evolution/step12-final-seal.md) for the final package-level Step-12 evidence state.
+- [`step12-final-seal.md`](../../evidence/governed-evolution/step12-final-seal.md) for the historical package-level Step-12 evidence state; and
+- [`post-a8-theorem-correspondence-registry-r1.md`](../../evidence/governed-evolution/post-a8-theorem-correspondence-registry-r1.md) for the later current source/runtime and B/C live correspondence observation.

 ---

-## Final Step-12 seal
+# 🧷 Final Step-12 seal — historical predecessor

 The controlling Step-12 state is: